Bempong-Sylvester-Obese/gse-stock-prediction/README.md

 4. Train models and generate predictions: `Rscript scripts/03_modeling.R`
 5. View results by running: `Rscript app/run_app.R`

+**Note**: All scripts have been tested and are working correctly.
+The modeling pipeline successfully processes both daily and historical data with dynamic column name detection.

 ### Testing

 Run the test suite to validate data quality and model performance: